windvalley/dot-hammerspoon/README.md

 ## Features

-- Application quick launch or switch.
+- Application quick launch or hide.
-- Application window manipulation, such as movement, stretch or shrink, change position, etc.
+- Application window manipulation, such as moving, resizing, changing position, etc.
-- Quickly switch to the specified input method.
+- Switch to the specified input method.
 - System management, such as lock screen, restart system, etc.
 - Open the specified website directly.
 - Toggle the keybindings cheatsheet.